Topical Minor, Minor

 The student who wishes to develop a Topical Minor must adhere to the following requirements.

-- Interdisciplinary Breadth Requirement: A Topical Minor consists of 24 credits.
-There must be at least two course prefixes present among these credits and no more than 15 credits from any single prefix.
+- Interdisciplinary Breadth Requirement: Of the 24 credits, there must be at least two course prefixes present among these credits and no more than 15 credits from any single prefix.

 - Unique Credit Requirement 1: A student may not apply a course that counts toward credits in their major to the Topical Minor.